More (soundtrack): Composition and music

 More features a mixture of styles.
 Songs such as "Green is the Colour" were acoustic folk ballads, a genre not often explored by the group.
 Mason's wife Lindy played penny whistle on the track.
 The album also contains hard rock, such as "The Nile Song" and "Ibiza Bar", as well as several instrumental tracks such as "Quicksilver" and "Main Theme", featuring their experimental and avant-garde approach.
 "Cymbaline" criticised the music industry, with lines such as "your manager and agent are both busy on the phone".
 The version on the album is different from that in the film.
 Gilmour sings lead on both versions, though Waters is sometimes wrongly credited as singing lead for the film version.
 The album also contains elements of electronic and mood music.

 "Green is the Colour" was played live frequently after release, as a medley with "Careful With That Axe, Eugene", as part of a live suite called "The Journey".
 It was a regular feature in the set for two years afterwards.
 "Quicksilver" was played under the title "Sleeping" as part of the 1969 live show called "The Man", while "Cymbaline" was entitled "Nightmare".
 The latter remained part of the group's repertoire until the end of 1971.
-In live performances, the group left the stage partway through the song while the audience listened to a tape of quadraphonic sound effects including footsteps travelling round the venue, and doors opening.
+In live performances, the group left the stage partway through the song while the audience listened to a tape of quadraphonic sound effects, including doors opening and footsteps travelling round the venue.
 "Main Theme" was briefly played live in 1970.
+“Up the Khyber” was a studio take of a Wright/Mason duo segment that regularly featured in live versions of “Interstellar Overdrive” during this era.

-Two songs can be heard in the film which were not included on the album: "Hollywood" and "Seabirds".
-The latter was published in 1976's The Pink Floyd Songbook.
-Both songs, as well as two other songs from those sessions, "Theme (Beat Version)" and "More Blues (Alternative Version)", were released on the 2016 box set, The Early Years 1965–1972.
-The set in which these tracks appear, 1969: Dramatis/ation was made available as a standalone release in 2017.
-The track called "Seabirds" in the box set is not the original song, but an alternative take of "Quicksilver".
+Three songs can be heard in the film which were not included on the album: “Seabirds,” "Hollywood" and "Theme (Beat)" ~ a tempo variation of “Main Theme”.
+The first of these was published in 1976's The Pink Floyd Songbook.
+The latter two as well as “More Blues (Alternative Version)" were released on the 2016 box set The Early Years 1965–1972.
+Another track titled "Seabirds" in the box set is not the original song, but an alternative take of "Quicksilver".
+The set in which these tracks appear, 1969: Dramatis/ation, was made available as a standalone release in 2017.

-Tracks like "The Crying Song" and "Cymbaline" play on female lead Mimsy Farmer's transistor radio as she's in her apartment room, and "Ibiza Bar" (as the title implies) plays in the background in a bar.
-These differ from tracks such as "Up The Khyber" that plays to the action of the film, in which the band are actual composers, or tracks such as "Cirrus Minor" and "Green is the Colour" that play to orchestrate the mood of the scene, and these tracks (and others), unlike "The Crying Song" and "Cymbaline", are not heard by any of the characters.
+Tracks like "Crying Song" and "Cymbaline" play on female lead actress Mimsy Farmer's transistor radio as she is in her apartment, and "Ibiza Bar" (as the title implies) plays in the background in a bar.
+These differ from tracks such as "Up The Khyber" that plays to the action of the film, in which the band are actual composers, or tracks such as "Cirrus Minor" and "Green is the Colour" that play to orchestrate the mood of the scene, and these tracks (and others), unlike "Crying Song" and "Cymbaline", are not heard by any of the characters.